So now that we're the first quarter of the way through, I have decided to write a short review on the newest season of Blue Exorcist.

 The art is great.
 It's definitely better than the art in season 1 and every background matches the scene perfectly.

 I've loved the music of Blue Exorcist since the first season.
-This season brought even more great music into the mix that helped add to the tension.
+This season brought even more great music into the mix that helped add to the tension, even though a bit of it sounds like it is just modified techno music.
 The new opening and ending themes are great as well.

 In my opinion, everyone in the main group got more development this season, except for maybe Shura and Izumo as these two just always seem to be left out; I still enjoy them a lot though and maybe I'm just not considering certain things development that really are.
 Everyone else faced a few of their own struggles this time around and this helped to make you like characters even more since they weren't just stuck completely in their old ways.